-So…you’re considering a previous employee re-hire, and weighing the pros and cons of bringing them back to your team.
-You’re wondering…is this apt to be a good move or one of those “what the heck was I thinking” escapades?
+So…you’re considering a previous employee rehire and weighing the pros and cons of bringing them back to your team.
+Will this decision wind up being a good move or one of those “What the heck was I thinking” situations?

-If you do choose to rehire a former employee, clearly communicate to your existing team your reasons for doing so.
-Also brief the returning employee on the company’s current situation and spell out your expectations.
-And finally, be sure to follow up regularly with the returning employee to be sure he or she is adjusting well.
+If you choose to rehire a former employee, clearly communicate to your existing team, your reasons for doing so.
+Also, brief the returning employee on the company’s current situation and spell out your expectations.
+If the person originally left for a specific reason, be sure that the situation has been addressed to avoid losing them a second time around.
+And finally, be sure to follow up regularly with the returning employee to be sure they are adjusting well.